postgresml/postgresml/README.md

 ![dashboard](pgml-docs/docs/images/dashboard.png)

 ### Option 2
-- Use any of the following popular tools to connect PostgresML and write SQL queries.
+- Use any of these popular tools to connect to PostgresML and write SQL queries
   - Apache Superset
   - DBeaver
   - Data Grip